beezwax/filemaker-facter/README.md

 In order for the email feature to work, you must edit the script to set various email related variables.

 * E_DOMAIN: domain name for server's email
-* E_TOS: email addresses to send email to
+* E_TOS: email addresses to send reports and alerts to
 * E_SMTP: host name of SMTP server to use
 * E_PORT: port number to use for SMTP connection (if you need to use encryption or authentication you will have to modify the send_email function)